 When the system time keeps getting reset, or the clock runs late, all that is usually necessary is to change the battery.

 The BIOS (Basic Input/Output System) is the basic program used as an interface between the operating system and the motherboard.
-The BIOS is stored in ROM (read-only memory, which can not be rewritten), so it uses data contained within the CMOS to find out what the system's hardware configuration is.
+The Basic Input Output System (BIOS) is stored on a ROM (read-only memory, which can not be rewritten), so it uses data contained within the CMOS to find out what the system's hardware configuration is.

 The processor socket